-If you are happy for your Sharing Shape to be used by the organisation who is supporting you, give your Shape to the organiser.

-They will send a copy of your shape to the Childhood Bereavement Network, who will create a huge mural of support.
+If you are happy for your Sharing Shape to be used by the organisation who is supporting you, give your Shape to your teacher or the school staff member who is running this session.
+They will create a mural of support from all the Sharing Shapes.